micro-community/development/design/auth.md

 service or user based on that identity.
 When this is issued a user's identity is always referencing this account and the roles/scopes they are permitted with.

+Authorization based on RBAC doing via wrapper for each services.
+This wrapper must receive service name via server.Name option and .
+Before or when service starts wrapper needs to load own rules and cache them, with periodic update.
+Underground wrapper uses store.Store to load rules.

 ## Interface

 The potential interface design we're working towards